-PM asks PTI spokesmen to be humble & respectful towards media, opposition
+PM asks PTI spokesmen to be humble & respectful towards media, Opposition

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan wants change in the media strategy of his government and has asked all PTI spokesmen to be humble and respectful with no sign of arrogance in their interaction with the media as well as the opposition.
+ISLAMABAD: Prime Minister Imran Khan wants change in the media strategy of his government and has asked all Pakistan Tehreek-e-Insaf (PTI) spokesmen to be humble and respectful with no sign of arrogance in their interaction with the media as well as the opposition.

-A meeting on media strategy, chaired by the prime minister on Monday in PM Office, also decided that the PTI government representatives and leaders should be respectful in their response to question and objections raised by both the media persons and the opposition.
+A meeting on media strategy, chaired by the prime minister on Monday in PM Office, also decided that the Pakistan Tehreek-e-Insaf government representatives and leaders should be respectful in their response to question and objections raised by both the media persons and the opposition.

 In the same meeting, it was decided to appoint former MNA Nadeem Afzal Chan as PM’s spokesman.
 Informed sources said that the information ministers at the centre and in Punjab- Fawad Chaudhry and Fayazul Hasan Chauhan- who also attended the meeting were also told to change their tone.